 Ritika: Of course!
 I am from the capital of India, Delhi.
 I would describe myself as a kind of traveler who is always on the move.
 I did my Electronics and Communication Engineering from Kurukshetra University and got a job in Accenture as a software engineer.
 I worked for Accenture for 6.5 years.
-I worked at offshore Delivery center for Accenture in Chennai for 2.5 years, and I came to client location in the US in 2012 where I helped the client with Quality assurance of new tools and software releases.
+I worked at an an offshore Delivery center for Accenture in Chennai for 2.5 years, and I came to a client located in the US in 2012 where I helped the client with the Quality assurance of new tools and software releases.
 Thus, I have had the experience of meeting many people from many different places and have been constantly making new connections all this while.
-I have recently joined Randsad.
+I have recently joined Randstad.

-Poonam: When did you start thinking about MBA?
+Poonam: When did you start thinking about an MBA?

 Ritika: Since I graduated from college, MBA has been a lifelong dream for me all along.
-I had earlier applied to Indian schools back in India, converted couple of calls and was waitlisted for a couple more.
+I had earlier applied to Indian schools back in India, converted a couple of calls, and was wait-listed for a couple more.
 I guess a feeling of doing MBA from one notch up each time was holding me back from accepting the offers I had received.
 Never in my dreams had I aspired to come onsite, let alone Booth!
-Maybe opportunities forgone translate into new avenues.
+Maybe opportunities are forgone translate into new avenues.
 After writing my GMAT, I was keen on shortlisting schools.
-Living near Chicago had given me ample opportunity to attend demo classes, do some research and visit campus for both Kellogg and Booth.
-So, finally I took the plunge this year by starting at Booth.
+Living near Chicago had given me ample opportunity to attend demo classes, do some research, and visit the campus for both Kellogg and Booth.
+So, finally, I took the plunge this year by starting at Booth.

 Poonam: What are your career goals?

-Ritika: I wanted to apply in Round 2 for all the four schools I was applying to: Ross, Kellogg, Kelley and Booth.
-I wanted to start early as I am not at my very best when I procrastinate until last minute.
+Ritika: I wanted to apply in Round 2 for all the four schools I was applying to Ross, Kellogg, Kelley, and Booth.
+I wanted to start early as I am not at my very best when I procrastinate until the last minute.
 I am also a keen believer in doing exhaustive research before committing to any plan, so had contacted you after looking at countless profiles of other consultants over the net.
-I wanted personalized attention, so I zeroed in on you!!
+I wanted personalized attention, so I zeroed in on you!
 The amount of insight and value addition you did to my initial drafts was amazing!